“It is good for a man not to touch a woman.”

 The best way to avoid fornication is:

-B. Keep unmarried people to keep from touching each other.
+B. Keep unmarried people from touching each other.

 But the question that a study of the text, in context, brings up is, “Did Paul really say that it is good for a man not to touch a woman?”

-Before we go any further, let me be clear that I am in no way advocating for lewdness, I am, however advocating for is the correct reading of scripture.
+Before we go any further, let me be clear that I am in no way advocating for lewdness, I am, however, advocating for the correct reading of scripture.

 Paul is saying, “Now about what you said” and then he restates their question [It is good for a man not to touch a woman].

 Alan Branch articulates it this way, “The interpretative key to 1 Corinthians 7:1 is found in the opening phrase, “Περὶ δὲ ὧν ἐγράψατε” – “Concerning the things you wrote.”
 This phrase indicates that the Corinthians had written to Paul and asked him some questions.
 The second half of 1 Corinthians 7:1 contains one of the topics they wanted Paul to address.
 The phrase, “καλὸν ἀνθρώπῳ γυναικὸς μὴ ἅπτεσθαι” is evidently a mantra of sexual ethics being advocated by some people in the church at Corinth.”
 (The Doctrine of Marriage, p.
 19)